JMorr4/Physics-A-Level/Investigating stopping distances.md

 ### Hypothesis

 The practical involves a toy car being pushed down a wooden ramp.
+The surface the block is pushed on and the block material should stay constant so that the frictional force varies as little as possible.

 ### Results